 Gokaiger #51 Doggie Kruger and Signalman cameo together.
 Now this makes sense since both are Space Police.
 Carranger #12 has Signalman introduce himself as Space Police of Police Planet.

-In Pirate Sentai Gokaiger VS Space Sheriff Gavan explicitly states Space Sheriffs are Space Police.
+Pirate Sentai Gokaiger vs. Space Sheriff Gavan explicitly states Space Sheriffs are Space Police.
 Ahim references that the Dekarangers found them innocent of piracy when Gavan appears to arrest them.
 The space freighter in Marvelous flashback with Gavan is the same design as a SPD space cruiser.
 Space Police Director General Weeval wears a belt buckle worn by SPD commanders.